k-christensen/Quartz/content/Hacks/Episode Notes/Season 4/Hacks_S4E1.md

 # Themes:
 ## Deb's Meltdown:
 While Deborah is doing everything to look like she's fine, she's clearly hanging by a thread.
 This is evident when she's "getting a head start on the demo in the kitchen" by just sledgehammering like crazy.
 It's most evident when Marcus tries to tell her that he's quitting.
-## Deb Projecting Ava Feud:
+## Deb Projecting:
-When Deborah has her meltdown to Marcus, she
+When Deborah has her meltdown to Marcus, she projects her issues with Ava on to Marcus.
+Marcus can tell and is dumbfounded because he knows her reaction isn't about him, but he doesn't know what the reaction is to.